Eppo-exp/eppo-docs/docs/contextual-bandits/actions_contexts.md

 #### Action attributes

 Action attributes capture information that is unique to a particular action for the subject.
-For example, the score from an internal Machine Learning model that measures brand affinity.
+For example, the number of previous purchases the subject has made of the action's brand or product category.

 :::info What context attributes to use
 Selection of which attributes to include in the context is a bit of an art.